Student Rights & Conduct Code

 - In general: To an administrator, faculty member or staff member for assistance and referral.

-Distributed by the vice president for Student Development or designee in cooperation with the Student Disciplinary Appeals Committee.
+Distributed by the vice president for Student Development or designee in cooperation with the Hearing Board Committee.